How a British composer brought long Holocaust symphonies to life

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Music lost in the archives of the Auschwitz concentration camp will be played for the first time in 80 years in a new documentary.
+For 80 years, the haunting melodies of Auschwitz lay buried in silence, hidden among the archives of one of history’s darkest chapters.

+Now, for the first time, this lost music – composed by prisoners – will be heard again, thanks to the extraordinary efforts of British composer Leo Geyer.

-The Lost Music of Auschwitz follows the journey of British composer and conductor Leo Geyer on a ten-year mission to piece together fragments of musical manuscripts found in the Auschwitz-Birkenau Museum.
+A new documentary, The Lost Music of Auschwitz follows the journey of composer and conductor Geyer on a ten-year mission to piece together fragments of musical manuscripts found in the Auschwitz-Birkenau Museum.

 The film, commissioned by Sky Arts, commemorates the 80th anniversary of the liberation of the concentration camp from the Nazis.
 Over one million people were killed at Auschwitz as the horrors of the Holocaust unfolded.